cajthamlmatej/master-thesis/docs/docs/extending/plugins/player/custom-blocks.md

 See [Communication](../editor/custom-blocks#communication) for more details.

 The player **does not have** something like `pluginBlockPropertyChange` event.
-This means that if you change the properties of the block in the editor, you need to communicate the changes to the player using the communication channel.
+This means that if you change the properties of the block in the player, you need to communicate the changes to the player using the communication channel.